GrantKlein1/Email_Summarizer/README.md

 Click "Load unpacked" in the top left corner

-Very Important: Double click on the Email_Summarizer-main folder, Double click again on the Email_Summarizer-main and select (single click) the "extension" folder that is inside of it
+Very Important: Double click on the Email_Summarizer-main folder, Double click again on the Email_Summarizer-main folder and select (single click) the "extension" folder that is inside

 You're good to go!
 Open an email in Gmail and click the extension's button to run